$0 Nova Scotia Adoption Quick-Start Checklist

 • If you are open to Mi'kmaw or African Nova Scotian children, connect with relevant community organizations before PRIDE

-• Research FASD specifically — it is the most common diagnosis in the public stream
+• Research FASD specifically, as it is a common diagnosis among children in care

 Emotional preparation: